Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ### Display format

 Headers provide a flexible way to create its display string representation by calling the `ToString(format, resourceManager)` method and passing it the desired format, which may contain placeholders for the `Id`, `Text` or any of its additional attributes.
-You can also pass a resource manager to [localize the text for static data](#localizing-static-data), or pass `null` to display the `Text` value as is.
+You can also pass a resource manager to [localize the text for static data](#localizing-static-data) or pass `null` to display the `Text` value as is.

 The placeholders for the `Id` and `Text` fields are defined by the `Header`'s static constants `FieldId` and `FieldText` respectively.
 To get a placeholder for any additional attribute you can call `string.Format(Header.AttrPattern, "<attr>")` with the attribute name.

-In the following example we create a header for the *New Jersey* state, and specify the *country* in an additional attribute, which we can use to format the display string for the header.
+In the following example, we create a header for the *New Jersey* state and specify the *country* in an additional attribute, which we can use to format the display string for the header.

 ```cs
 /* highlight-next-line */